U.S. PIAAC Data Collections

 In the United States, two rounds of data collection have been conducted for PIAAC, the first in 2011–12 and the second in 2013–14.
 The results from the first round were released in October 2013, and the results from the second round in March 2016.
 To view the resources available to learn about the latest data collection, please see the bottom of this page or visit the home page of the PIAAC Gateway.

 First Round of Data Collection in the United States

 The first round of data collection in the United States (the U.S. PIAAC Main Study) was conducted from August 2011 through April 2012 with a nationally representative household sample of 5,000 adults between the ages of 16 and 65.
-Similar samples of adults were surveyed in each of 23 other participating countries in 2008–13 (the Round 1 countries in the table above) and in nine additional countries in 2012–16 (the Round 2 countries).
+Similar samples of adults were surveyed in each of 23 other participating countries in 2008–13 (the Round 1 countries in the table below) and in nine additional countries in 2012–16 (the Round 2 countries).
 In 2016–19, an additional six countries are administering PIAAC (the Round 3 countries).

 Second Round of Data Collection in the United States

 NCES conducted a second round of data collection in the U.S. in 2013-14 to gain more information about young adults and unemployed individuals, as well as expand the sample to include individuals aged 66-74 and adult inmates.
 The additional data can be combined with the first round data from 2012 for analysis, but does not stand alone.
 The 2014 supplemental data is referred to as the U.S. National Supplement (or similar variations including the U.S. Supplement, the National Supplement, etc), though it was officially termed the National Supplement to the Main Study.